Skip to main content

 When referencing any of these variables in a backend API, put the content inside of {{}} bindings, except for JavaScript and Python steps.
 For language steps, bindings are not needed.

-Referencing frontend component properties and state variables
+Referencing frontend component properties and frontend variables

 Reference components in the canvas with curly braces